-billboards are popular with advertisers and outdoor ad companies, they’ve also attracted criticism for a range of reasons, including aesthetics and safety concerns, especially the threat of
+While digital billboards are popular with advertisers and outdoor ad companies, they’ve also attracted criticism for a range of reasons, including aesthetics and safety concerns, especially

-Commercial Electronic Variable Message Signs” and performed for the feds by Science Applications International Corporation, used eye-tracking technology to compare driver attention in the
+The Presence Of Commercial Electronic Variable Message Signs” and performed for the feds by Science Applications International Corporation, used eye-tracking technology to compare driver

-observed in two study areas (Richmond, VA, and Reading, PA) was about the same, at approximately one second, and there was only one instance of a dwell time exceeding two seconds (2.27 seconds).
-Thus
+digital billboards observed in two study areas (Richmond, VA, and Reading, PA) was about the same, at approximately one second, and there was only one instance of a dwell time exceeding two seconds

-peer-reviewed study is encouraging for digital billboard supporters, the controversy will almost certainly continue.
-This is just the latest in a series of studies on the subject, dating back to 2007.
+While the peer-reviewed study is encouraging for digital billboard supporters, the controversy will almost certainly continue.
+This is just the latest in a series of studies on the subject, dating